 Of course you’re probably not planning to rock out alone, but your best bet is to have your friends travel with you, rather than meeting you there.
 Sometimes that can be hard if a group of far-flung pals has agreed to meet at a certain festival, but it’s always safer to have someone with you, just in case something goes awry.
 A companion can also help keep you inspired during the long — and sometimes boring — miles.

 4. Get your car road-trip ready

 We’re talking snacks, drinks, and playlist, of course … but also make sure you’ve refreshed your emergency kit.
 Map your route and stops so that you don’t have to take your eyes off the road to check your phone.
 If you’ll be driving for more than one day, have a plan for where you’ll stay to rest and refresh.
 Remember, a drowsy driver is as bad as a drunk driver!
-Also, an app like Fuelcaster® can help you get the most bang for your fill-up buck (put your co-pilot in charge).
+Also, Fuelcaster® can help you get the most bang for your fill-up buck (put your co-pilot in charge).

 5. Get your gear festival ready

 Before you go, pack your car with all the essentials you’ll need when you arrive.
 A backpack is the best way to make sure you can wave those hands in the air like you don’t care.
 Stuff it full of items like a bandanna (could be dusty), hand sanitizer, aspirin. and sunscreen.
 Some emergency toilet paper isn’t a bad idea.
 Add water and healthy snacks—assuming the festival allows outside supplies to be brought in.
 If not, bring an empty water bottle for use at the filling stations so that you’re hydrated throughout the day.
 It’ll be hot out there!